Product kernels are efficient and flexible tools for high-dimensional scattered data interpolation: Acknowledgment

 \section{Acknowledgment}

 The authors acknowledge the support by the Deutsche Forschungsgemeinschaft (DFG) within the Research Training Group GRK 2583 "Modeling, Simulation and Optimization of Fluid Dynamic Applications".
-We wish to thank Dr.~Tizian Wenzel for several fruitful discussions.
+We wish to thank Tizian Wenzel for several fruitful discussions.
 His critical remarks and constructive suggestions led to significant improvements over a previous version.
+We wish to thank one anonymous referee for many useful suggestions, especially for those concerning generalizations and the applicability of tensor product kernels.
+The latter inspired us to add Corollary~4.10 and to include a short discussion on future research.